What is the Surgical Technology program?

 BIOL 2420 Microbiology for Allied Health Majors

-The student applying to the Surgical Technology Program must complete an application form and be available for interview by the faculty.
-Criteria for selection is based on interview, application, essay, completed prerequisites, corequisites and GPA.
+The student applying to the Surgical Technology Program must complete an application form and be available for an interview by the faculty.
+Criteria for selection are based on an interview, application, essay, completed prerequisites, corequisites, and GPA.
 Please see the Student Technical Standards listed below.

 Applications are only being accepted for the fall program during the prior spring semester.
-Deadline for applications is July 1st.
+The deadline for applications is June 1st.

 Refer to the admission section above for information on the selection process.
 The application deadline is June 1st of every year.

 If you're interested in applying to the Surgical Technology Program at St. Philip's College, an information session is going to be held to provide you with an overview of the career of being a surgical technologist as well as information specifically about the program.
 A certificate of attendance will be provided.
 Information sessions will be 1 hour each.
 You only need to attend one (1) session.
 Check our college events calendar for Information Sessions.

 No person shall, on the basis of race, color, sex, pregnancy, religion, creed, national origin (including ancestry), citizenship status, physical or mental disability, age, marital status, sexual orientation, gender, transgender status, gender identity, gender expression, veteran or military status (including special disabled veteran, Vietnam-era veteran, or recently separated veteran), predisposing genetic characteristics, domestic violence victim status, any other protected category under applicable local, state or federal law, or persons who have opposed discrimination or participated in any complaint process on campus or before a government agency, be excluded from participation in, denied the benefits of, or subjected to discrimination in employment or under any program or activity sponsored or conducted by the College District.
 H.1.1

 Surgical Technology, AAS